Fugitive killer eludes Pennsylvania police for eighth day as wary residents keep a watchful eye

 “Obviously it was inadequate.
 Hindsight is 20/20,” Hughes said.

-Ryan Drummond, 42, had a harrowing encounter with the man believed to be Cavalcante when his home in Pocopson was broken into late Friday.
+Ryan Drummond's home was broken into late Friday, sparking a harrowing encounter with a man believed to be Cavalcante.

-After awaking to a noise in the kitchen at about 11:40 p.m., he grabbed a framed picture of his family as armor, then flickered the hall lights from upstairs several times — and felt fear pulse through him when the intruder flicked them back.
+After awaking to a noise in the kitchen at about 11:40 p.m., he grabbed a framed picture of his family to use as a shield, then flickered the hall lights from upstairs several times — and felt fear pulse through him when the intruder flicked them back.

 “That was kind of the terrifying moment, where I like, looked at (my wife) quickly and said, ‘He is in the house, call 911 right now,’” Drummond said Wednesday.